 Workers’ Compensation

 There are a number of benefits available under the Workers’ Compensation System.
-We help those injured on the job receive the benefits after suffereing a work related injury.
+We help those who are injured on the job receive benefits after suffering a work related injury.

 Attorney Laura McKinnon answers questions about Arkansas Workers’ Compensation during Ask The Expert on KFSM Channel 5